 - Actions for nuisance (including mediation)

-Harriet’s inquiry work has included contentious residential development proposals and onshore wind energy development.
-It has involved evidence and legal argument on biodiversity; heritage law and policy; infrastructure funding; best and most versatile agricultural land, and energy policy.
+Harriet’s inquiry work has included major commercial development in the green belt; contentious residential development proposals; solar and onshore wind energy development.
+It has involved evidence and legal argument on green and grey belt policy; biodiversity; heritage law and policy; infrastructure funding; best and most versatile agricultural land, and energy policy.

 Harriet is familiar with the different legal and policy requirements in England and Wales and is following closely the areas where the two jurisdictions diverge.
 Of particular note in that respect is the Wellbeing of Future Generations Act 2016 which applies only in Wales.
 The same goes for the UK’s departure from the European Union, which has had such a fundamental role in the development of UK environmental law hitherto.